 A joint Master's programme at the University of Vienna & University of Veterinary Medicine Vienna

-For detailed information, see the Evolutionary Systems Biology Website
+For further detailed information, see the Evolutionary Systems Biology Website

 - Learn how to understand and handle modern “- omics” data sets.

-- Develop key computational skills and delve into biological modelling.
+- Develop key computational skills and delve into biological modeling.